 Faucet Components

-The essential components used in Forious faucets are ceramic valve cartridges and aerators.
+The essential components used in Forius faucets are ceramic valve cartridges and aerators.
 Both are necessary for the faucet to function properly.
 Valve cartridges are especially critical.
 If the cartridge fails, the faucet is out of business until it is replaced.

 Ceramic Valve Cartridges